1. FIFA rules apply, except as modified by tournament rules.

 12. U13 and older teams play a competitive tournament.
 1st and 2nd place teams receive medals.

-13. For U13-U18 divisions where there are only 4 teams in a division, the fourth game will be playing for placings... for division where there are 5-6 teams, the two teams will the most points will be claimed as winners and runners up.
+13. For U13-U18 divisions where there are only 4 teams in a division, the fourth game will be playing for placings... for division where there are 5-teams, the two teams will the most points will be claimed as winners and runners up.
+Divisions with 6 teams will play a fourth game for placings.

 14. Points are allotted as follows: